Pigeonhole protocol specification

 | 3 | EnvelopeErrorPropagationError |

-Failed to dispatch to replicas |
+Failed to dispatch to replicas. |

 | 4 | EnvelopeErrorInvalidEpoch |

-CourierEnvelope.epoch outside tolerance window |
+CourierEnvelope.epoch outside tolerance window. |

 Copy command status codes